 Shane Barwood is an Australian trained Orthopaedic Surgeon, who has undertaken international sub-specialty training in all aspects of shoulder reconstructive and joint replacement surgery.
-He has a particular focus on arthroscopic techniques for shoulder tendon (rotator cuff) and stabilisation surgery and also on modern shoulder replacement surgery, including shoulder resurfacing and reverse type replacement surgery
+He has a particular focus on arthroscopic techniques for shoulder tendon (rotator cuff) and stabilisation surgery and also on modern shoulder reconstructive surgery.

 He was awarded the Freeman Foundation Post Doctorial Shoulder Fellowship in 2004, which enabled him to complete specific shoulder replacement fellowship training at the prestigious New York- Presbyterian Hospital of Columbia University, Manhattan, USA.
 Shane subsequently completed further fellowship training at the Sports Medicine Department of the University of Calgary, Canada, focusing on the advanced techniques of arthroscopic “keyhole” surgery of the shoulder.

-Shane has a strong interest in treating all types of sporting injuries, including AFL, swimming and cycling, having previously participating in competitive swimming and iroman triathlon events.
-He currently also works with several AFL teams in the management of their shoulder injuries as well as many other elite althletic groups.
+Shane has a strong interest in treating all types of sporting injuries, including AFL, swimming and cycling, having previously participating in competitive swimming and ironman triathlon events.
+He currently also works with several AFL teams in the management of their shoulder injuries as well as many other elite athletic groups.